A Guide to the T3 Trust Return in Canada

 Whether you’re a trustee, executor, administrator, or liquidator of a trust in Canada, understanding the T3 Trust Income Tax and Information Return (T3RET) helps you accurately report trust income and comply with tax laws.

-- Bare trusts are not required to file a T3 return for 2023, unless the CRA requests it.
+• Bare trusts are required to file a T3 return after 2023.

 What is a trust?